opendocsg/slw-judgments-backfill/2002_SGCA_26/report.md

 _(1)(a) The experts’ opinions and other inferences_

 9       The opinions of experts are relevant under s 47 of the Evidence Act (Cap 97).
-An opinion will, however, only be accepted if it fulfils the criteria enunciated in _Muhammad Jeffry v Public Prosecutor_ [1997] 1 SLR 197:
+An opinion will, however, only be accepted if it fulfils the criteria enunciated in _Muhammad Jeffry v Public Prosecutor_ <span class="citation">[1997] 1 SLR 197</span>:

  ... the three criteria for the acceptance of expert opinion evidence, i.e. value, impressiveness and reliability.